 Tools for Studying Birds

-Squirrel-Be-Gone Wild Bird FeederWe have some ferocious squirrels living in our backyard.
+We have some audacious squirrels living in our backyard!
 The antagonistic little guys sit on our fence, wag their tails, and taunt our 100-pound dog in any way that they can.
 I thought a bird feeder would be unrealistic for us because I knew the sneaky little things would get into it.
 This one is perfect though, because the squirrels literally cannot get the bird seed from it.
 Their weight pulls the springs down, and closes off access to the food.
 We have this bird feeder in front of our kitchen window, and I love watching the birds have a little snack while I’m washing the dishes.
-It’s a great way to attract birds so we can observe them!
+It’s a great way to attract birds so that we can observe them!

 Nature Reference Books